Anna Belle "Annie" (Trout) Hower was born in February 1872 in Fayette County, PA, the daughter of Isaac F. and Emma Jane

 Later, apparently having recovered from his malady, he moved back to Western Pennsylvania, making his home in Washington and Canonsburg, Washington County.

 On Nov.
 5, 1938, at age 49, he wed for a third time to Mary Elizabeth McKenzie ( ? - ? ), age 42, the daughter of John and Rebecca (McKnapp) McKenzie and a native of United, PA.
 At the time they married, Elmer was a painter, and Mary lived in New Stanton.
 They obtained their marriage license in Somerset, Somerset County, PA but tied the knot in Mount Pleasant, Westmoreland County.

-He was stricken with a cerebral hemorrhage and died at home at the age of 78 in Canonsburg on Feb.
+He was stricken with a cerebral hemorrhage and died at home at the age of 72 on Feb.
 16, 1961.
 A one-sentence obituary was published in the Connellsville Daily Courier.
 Burial was in Hillview Cemetery in Greensburg.